TABLE OF CONTENTS

 Any decision to dissolve GWAA; merge GWAA with another Association; or to make GWAA a subordinate affiliate of another Association would be a fundamental change in the direction of GWAA and would necessarily require an amendment to the Constitution and By-Laws.
 Any such change first requires a majority vote of the Board of Directors.
 The details of any such proposal of the Board of Directors must be reduced to writing and printed in full in the edition of the Association’s newsletter that immediately precedes the opening of the Association’s annual meeting.
 The decision of the Board of Directors must then be approved by a three-fourths favorable vote of the members present and voting at any annual meeting of the Association so long as a majority of the primary voting members are in attendance.
 The vote would be by paper ballot, to be counted and tabulated by the Board of Auditors provided in Article VII, Section 2 of these By-Laws.

 Section 1.
-Directors – The Board of Directors of the Association shall be composed of the four officers and seven other persons.
+Directors – The Board of Directors of the Association shall be composed of the five (5) officers and six (6) other directors.
 The Board of Directors shall be elected pursuant to Article III.
 All Directors shall attend in person at the annual meeting of the Association.
 The Directors shall manage the affairs of the Association and have full charge of its funds and properties.

 Section 2.
 Classification – The Board of Directors shall be divided into two classes to be designated, respectively, Officers and Directors.